"As long as we look outside of Self

 not cause Alcoholism.
 Robert was not an Alcoholic because he was shame-based

 - it was because of his shame that he could not stay sober.
-He had a blustery,
+He had a

-shame underneath would cause him to sabotage his sobriety.
+and the shame underneath would cause him to sabotage his sobriety.

 That doesn't mean that people who can stay sober don't have shame.

 Some of us just have more ego defenses that buries the shame deeper.
-That

-is because I was able to go to treatment for Codependence in my fifth year
+today is because I was able to go to treatment for Codependence in my fifth

-I met Robert.
+was where I met Robert.

 What killed my friend were the grave emotional and mental disorders

-caused by growing up with parents who did not love themselves in a dysfunctional
+caused by growing up with parents who did not love themselves in a

-family in an emotionally-dishonest, Spiritually-hostile, shame-based
+dysfunctional family in an emotionally-dishonest, Spiritually-hostile,

 Robert was born with a genetic predisposition to have a fatal disease,